ricardocarva/MortiSmart/README.md

 5. run `npm run dev` to start server

 make sure you setup your config.env with your own api and database keys.

+want to run webpack to rebundle?
+`npx webpack --mode production`